aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-file/_index.md

 | **Access denied** | Application lacks permission to read source files or write the archive. | Run the app with appropriate privileges or adjust folder ACLs. |
 | **Large files cause OutOfMemory** | Loading very large files into memory at once. | Process files in streams or split the archive into multiple parts. |

-## Frequently Asked Questions

-### Q1: Can I use Aspose.Zip for .NET in commercial projects?

-A1: Yes, you can.
-To get a license, visit [here](https://purchase.aspose.com/buy).

-### Q2: Is there a free trial available?

-A2: Yes, you can explore the library with a free trial [here](https://releases.aspose.com/).

-### Q3: Where can I find detailed documentation?

-A3: Refer to the documentation [here](https://reference.aspose.com/zip/net/).

-### Q4: How can I get support or ask questions?

-A4: Visit the community forum [here](https://forum.aspose.com/c/zip/37).

-### Q5: Are temporary licenses available?

-A5: Yes, you can obtain temporary licenses [here](https://purchase.aspose.com/temporary-license/).

-## Additional FAQs

-**Q: Does Aspose.Zip support other archive formats besides Cpio?**
-A: Yes, the library also handles Zip, Tar, and GZip formats, giving you flexibility for different use cases.

-**Q: Can I add password protection to the archive?**
-A: While Cpio does not support encryption, Aspose.Zip’s ZipArchive class provides methods to set passwords.

-**Q: Is the API compatible with .NET Core?**
-A: Absolutely.
-The same code works on .NET Core, .NET 5, and .NET 6 without changes.

 ## FAQ

 **Q: What happens if the source directory contains sub‑folders?**